BlackSnufkin/PT-ToolKit/Tools-Binary/README.md

-# Windows Binary
+# Tools-Binary
-Some tools i found on gituhb and compiled them
+Some tools i found on gituhb and compiled them most of theme are for windows but i'll add tools for linux too

 | Tool Name| Description | Source |
 | --------------- | --------------- | --------------- |